danbev/learning-crypto/notes/in-toto.md

 Is about the ability to trust or validate the lineage/pedigree.

 ### SLSA an in-toto
+The examples up until now in this document have been using in-toto 0.9.
+While reading about SLSA I've seen references to in-toto attestations but was not able to find any such constructs in the main 0.9 documentation.
+The reason for this is that attestations are currently being developed.

 This is currently under development but there is a [attestation spec] and related to [ITE-5].
-An attestation is a authenticated metadata about something which in this case is a software artifact.
+An attestation is authenticated metadata about something which in this case is a software artifact.

 As an example, an attestion could be about how the software was built (including